How to Choose the Best Realtor to Sell Your Home

 This means that any realtor can have that accolade slapped next to their name — as long as they pay for it.

-Now, a seller thinks those agents are “good,” and they very well may be…but in reality, they could also be inexperienced, unqualified, or downright mismatched for you.
+Now, a seller thinks those agents are “qualified,” and they very well may be…but without ensuring the right criteria, that realtor could be a sheep in wolves clothing.

-Approach choosing a real estate agent in a similar way as you would prepare to interview someone for a job.
+Approach choosing an agent to sell your home in a similar way as you would prepare to interview someone for a job.

 Because that’s what it is.